no-go/UniSocket/README.md

 - see **issues**
 - feel free to generate shared Libraries!
 I did it in the past!

-## The Example
+## Build The Example

-For the example on Linux, OS X and Windows you need the files:
+For the example on Linux, OS X and Windows you need cmake.
+Then do:

-- client.cpp (example)
-- server.cpp (example)
-- UniSocket.cpp
-- UniSocket.hpp

-E.G. on Linux you need the Linux Wrapper code and the shell script to compile and link the example:

-- SocketWrapperLinux.cpp
+- mkdir build
-- SocketWrapperLinux.hpp
+- cd build
-- makeLinux.sh
+- cmake ..
+- cmake --build . -v

 ### client.cpp